rob-burrus/CarND-MPC-Project/README.md

 * Acceleration / deceleration limited to +/- 1

 ### Cost Function
 The cost is the sum of several components.
-Each of these components get a weight that scales their importance to the overall cost.
+Each of these components gets a weight that scales their importance to the overall cost.
 The most important contributor to the cost is the change in steering angle, for which I sclaed by a factor of 20,000.
 This huge weight heavily penalized the optimization function for making sharp changes in the steering angle.
 The result was a significantly smoother drive, especially at high speeds.
 There are 3 main components to the cost function.
 Cost weights are listed below:
 * Reference state costs
    * cte = 1
    * epsi = 1